Performance Limitations of Distributed Integral Control in Power Networks Under Noisy Measurements: Introduction

 This question has motivated the present work, where we investigate the impact of noisy frequency measurements on performance.
 In line with~\cite{Tegling2016ACC}, we evaluate performance in terms of resistive power losses that are incurred in regulating the frequency, when the system is subject to persistent small disturbances due to power imbalances.
 These transient power losses can be quantified through an \hn norm of an input-output system that describes the generator dynamics, with a suitably defined performance output.
 Our evaluation shows that the explicit inclusion of frequency measurement noise has a significant impact on the relative performance of the DAPI and the CAPI controllers.

 It turns out that the measurement noise gives rise to its own contribution to the DAPI controlled system's expected transient power losses.
 For many control designs, this contribution will be smaller than the losses arising due to power imbalances, and simply lead to a small shift in the optimal controller configuration.
 However, we show that the noise contribution has an unfavorable scaling with network size.
-This affects the scalability of the DAPI controller, which in large, sparse networks may incur much larger losses than the CAPI controller, whose performance is unaffected by the measurement noise.
+This affects the scalability of the DAPI controller, which in large sparse networks may incur much larger losses than the CAPI controller, whose performance is unaffected by the measurement noise.
 Still, we show that it is always possible to tune the DAPI controller so that it performs better than the CAPI controller for any given network.
 Overall, this means that the DAPI controller must be very carefully tuned if it is subject to measurement noise, and this tuning may need to be adjusted subject to the scaling of the network.

 Most of the remainder of this paper is devoted to analyzing the additional transient power losses that arise due to measurement noise and its dependence on properties of the network and the controller.
 After introducing the problem setup in Section~\ref{sec:setup}, we present and analyze the closed-form formulae for the performance of both the DAPI and CAPI controllers with and without measurement noise in Section~\ref{sec:noise}.
 In Section~\ref{sec:scalability} we discuss the scaling of the DAPI-controller's losses, and prove that even though it may be unfavorable, an adjustment of the distributed averaging filter gains can mitigate the loss increase.
-In Section~\ref{sec:tradeoffs}, we present a novel analysis in which the graph topologies of the communication network for the distributed averaging is separated from that of the physical power network.
-This allows us to analyze the relative importance of the connectivities of these two networks in a way that was not possible in previous works~\cite{Tegling2016ACC,Andreasson2017CDC}.
-We conclude the paper in Section~\ref{sec:conclusions}
+We conclude the paper in Section~\ref{sec:conclusions}.